martinResearch/PySparseLP/readme.md

 # LP problem modeling

 A python class *SparseLP* (in SparseLP.py) that makes it easier to build linear programs from python.
-Easy to derive a specialize class from it and add specialized constraints creations methods (see pott penalization in example 1).
+It is easy to derive a specialize class from it and add specialized constraints creations methods (see pott penalization in example 1).
-SparseLP is written in python and relies an scipy sparse matrices and numpy matrices to represent constraint internally and for its interface.
+SparseLP is written in python and relies on scipy sparse matrices and numpy matrices to represent constraint internally and for its interface.
 There is no variables class binding to c++ objects.
 This makes it potentially easier to interface with the python scientific stack.

 Creating variables